 Verification | |

 Victor: Computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
-Uses Samantha's public key \( pk = (p, g, v) \) to verify the signature by checking that \( v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p \) is equal to \( g^{\mathcal{H}(m)} \: mod \: p \). |
+Uses Samantha's public key \( pk = (p, g, v) \) to verify the signature by checking that \( v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p \) is equal to \( g^{\mathcal{H}(m)} \: mod \: p \).
+The signature is valid only if these two values are equal. |

 Try a demo of the signature scheme here.

 A trusted third party chooses the prime number \( p = 379 \) and the generator \( g = 360 \) of the group \( \mathbb{Z}_{379}^{*} \).
-Samantha then chooses the secret key \( sk = s = 77 \) and computes the public verification key \( v = g^{s} \, mod \: p = 360^{77} \: mod \: 379 = 202 \).
-She then publish the public key \( pk = (p, g, v) = (379, 360, 202) \).
+Samantha then chooses the secret key \( sk = s = 77 \) and computes the public verification key \( v = g^{s} \: mod \: p = 360^{77} \: mod \: 379 = 202 \).
+She then publishes the public key \( pk = (p, g, v) = (379, 360, 202) \).

-The message Samantha wants to sign is \( m = \mbox{"Transfer 100 USD to Carla"} \) which she computes the fingerprint of \( \mathcal{H}(m) = 273 \) with a public known hash function \( \mathcal{H} \).
-She then chooses the ephemeral key (an unique random number) \( e = 187 \) such that \( \gcd(e, p-1) = \gcd(187, 379-1) = 1 \) and computes the inverse \( e^{-1} \) of \( e \) with the extended Euclidean algorithm.
-The extended Euclidean algorithm gives her the equation \( \gcd(e, p-1) = e \cdot \lambda + p \cdot \mu = 187 \cdot (-152) + (379-1) \cdot 75 = 1 \) where \( e^{-1} = \lambda \: mod \: (p-1) = -152 \: mod \: (379-1) = 283 \).
+The message Samantha wants to sign is \( m = \mbox{"Transfer 100 USD to Carla"} \), for which she computes the fingerprint \( \mathcal{H}(m) = 273 \) using a publicly known hash function \( \mathcal{H} \).
+She then chooses the ephemeral key (a unique random number) \( e = 187 \) such that \( \gcd(e, p-1) = \gcd(187, 379-1) = 1 \), and computes the inverse \( e^{-1} \) of \( e \) using the extended Euclidean algorithm.
+The extended Euclidean algorithm gives her the equation \( \gcd(e, p-1) = e \cdot \lambda + (p-1) \cdot \mu = 187 \cdot (-152) + (379-1) \cdot 75 = 1 \), where \( e^{-1} = \lambda \: mod \: (p-1) = -152 \: mod \: (379-1) = 283 \).

-Finally she signs the fingerprint by computing \( \sigma_{1} = g^{e} \: mod \: p = 360^{187} \: mod \: 379 = 358 \) and \( \sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: (p-1) ) = (273 - 77 \cdot 358) \cdot 283 \: mod \: (379-1) = 133 \) where \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) = (358, 133) \) is the signature of \( \mathcal{H}(m) \) that she sends to Victor together with the message \( m \).
+Finally, she signs the fingerprint by computing \( \sigma_{1} = g^{e} \: mod \: p = 360^{187} \: mod \: 379 = 358 \) and \( \sigma_{2} = (\mathcal{H}(m) - s \cdot \sigma_{1}) \cdot e^{-1} \: mod \: (p-1) = (273 - 77 \cdot 358) \cdot 283 \: mod \: (379-1) = 133 \), where \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) = (358, 133) \) is the signature of \( \mathcal{H}(m) \) that she sends to Victor along with the message \( m \).

-Victor verifies the signature by first computing the fingerprint \( \mathcal{H}(m) = 273 \) of the message with the same hash function \( \mathcal{H} \) as Samantha.
+Victor verifies the signature by first computing the fingerprint \( \mathcal{H}(m) = 273 \) of the message using the same hash function \( \mathcal{H} \) as Samantha.
 He then uses Samantha's public key to verify that \( v^{\sigma_{1}} \cdot \sigma_{1}^{\sigma_{2}} \: mod \: p = 202^{358} \cdot 358^{133} \: mod \: 379 = 145 \) is equal to \( g^{\mathcal{H}(m)} \: mod \: p = 360^{273} \: mod \: 379 = 145 \).

-First Samantha (or a trusted third party) chooses two prime numbers \( p \) and \( q \) such that \( p \: mod \: q = 1 \) (by first choosing \( q \) and then computing \( p = i \cdot q + 1 \) for \( i \geq 2 \) until \( p \) is a prime number) and a generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).
-If a generator \( g \) has order \( q \) it means that it generates a subgroup \( G \) of \( \mathbb{Z}_{p}^{*} \) with \( q \) elements, i.e. \( |G|=q \).
-Samantha can easily find \( g \) by computing \( g = g_{1}^{(p-1)/q} \: mod \: p \) where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \).
-Next Samantha chooses a secret signing key \( s \) between \( 1 \) and \( q-1 \) and computes the public verification key \( v = g^{s} \: mod \: p \).
-Samantha publish her public key \( pk = (p, q, g, v) \) and stores her secret key \( sk = s \).
-Notice that both Victor and their adversary Eve can see the public key but they have to compute the discrete logarithm of \( v \) to get the secret key \( s \) .
+First, Samantha (or a trusted third party) chooses two prime numbers \( p \) and \( q \) such that \( p \: mod \: q = 1 \) (by first choosing \( q \) and then computing \( p = i \cdot q + 1 \) for \( i \geq 2 \) until \( p \) is a prime number), and a generator \( g \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \).
+If a generator \( g \) has order \( q \), it means that it generates a subgroup \( G \) of \( \mathbb{Z}_{p}^{*} \) with \( q \) elements, i.e., \( |G|=q \).
+Samantha can easily find \( g \) by computing \( g = g_{1}^{(p-1)/q} \: mod \: p \), where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \).
+Next, Samantha chooses a secret signing key \( s \) between \( 1 \) and \( q-1 \) and computes the public verification key \( v = g^{s} \: mod \: p \).
+Samantha publishes her public key \( pk = (p, q, g, v) \) and stores her secret key \( sk = s \).
+Notice that both Victor and their adversary Eve can see the public key, but they would have to solve the discrete logarithm problem for \( v \) to obtain the secret key \( s \).

-Samantha wants to sign a large message \( m \), therefore she first computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) with a public known hash function \( \mathcal{H} \) and then she sign the fingerprint instead of the message.
-One property of a hash function is that the length of the input can be arbitrary long, but the size of the output has a fixed length.
+Suppose Samantha wants to sign a large message \( m \).
+She first computes the fingerprint \( \mathcal{H}(m) \) of the message \( m \) using a publicly known hash function \( \mathcal{H} \), and then signs the fingerprint instead of the message itself.
+One property of a hash function is that the input can be of arbitrary length, but the output always has a fixed length.
 The hash function used by Samantha returns a fingerprint such that \( 1 \leq \mathcal{H}(m) \leq q-1 \).
-Samantha then chooses an unique random number \( e \) (an ephemeral key which is only used once for every signature) such that \( 1 \leq e \leq q-1 \).
-Finally she uses the signing algorithm \( S \) with the secret key \( sk = s \) to compute the signature \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \) where \( \sigma_{1} = \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e} \: mod \: p) \) and \( \sigma_{2} = e + s \cdot \sigma_{1} \: mod \: q \) (the symbol \( \| \) means concatenation).
+Samantha then chooses a unique random number \( e \) (an ephemeral key, which is only used once for each signature) such that \( 1 \leq e \leq q-1 \).
+Finally, she uses the signing algorithm \( S \) with the secret key \( sk = s \) to compute the signature \( (\sigma_{1}, \sigma_{2}) = S_{sk}(\mathcal{H}(m)) \), where \( \sigma_{1} = \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e} \: mod \: p) \) and \( \sigma_{2} = e + s \cdot \sigma_{1} \: mod \: q \) (the symbol \( \| \) means concatenation).
 She then sends the signature \( (\sigma_{1}, \sigma_{2}) \) and the message \( m \) to Victor.

-To verify the signature Victor first uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
+To verify the signature, Victor first uses the same hash function \( \mathcal{H} \) as Samantha to compute the fingerprint \( \mathcal{H}(m) \) of the message \( m \).
 He then computes \( S = \mathcal{H}(\mathcal{H}(m) \: \| \: g^{\sigma_{2}} \cdot v^{-\sigma_{1} \: mod \: q} \: mod \: p) \) and checks that \( S \) is equal to \( \sigma_{1} \).
-Only if \( S = \sigma_{1} \) is the signature valid because:
+The signature is valid only if \( S = \sigma_{1} \), because:

 \( \eqalign{ S &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{\sigma_{2}} \cdot v^{-\sigma_{1}} \: mod \: p) &&(\sigma_{2} = e + s \cdot \sigma_{1}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1}} \cdot v^{-\sigma_{1}} \: mod \: p) &&(v = g^{s}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1}} \cdot (g^{s})^{-\sigma_{1}} \: mod \: p) &&(\mbox{exponent rule}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1}} \cdot g^{-(s \cdot \sigma_{1})} \: mod \: p) &&(\mbox{exponent rule}) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e + s \cdot \sigma_{1} - (s \cdot \sigma_{1})} \: mod \: p) &&((s \cdot \sigma_{1})-(s \cdot \sigma_{1}) = 0) \\ &= \mathcal{H}(\mathcal{H}(m) \: \| \: g^{e} \: mod \: p) \\ &= \sigma_{1} } \)